 Social media originally provided a useful path for communicating in an emergency.
 But with such things as fake...

 news, sites like Twitter and Facebook and how information is changing, organizations need to take another look at their policies on social media and how they use and manage it with regard to business resilience.
-In this article, we'll suggest ways to ensure that your employees maximize the benefits of social media and the role it can play in your business resilience and continuity activities.
+In this article, we'll suggest ways to ensure that your employees maximize the benefits of keeping social media and business resilience in mind when planning continuity activities.

 The dynamics of social media have been steadily evolving.
 Few people perform their daily activities without some use of social media.
 Usage of certain social media outlets, such as Twitter and Facebook, has been changing, which clearly suggests that changes in the use of social media are in order.